-Participants were clearly aware that Jewish private foundations and NGO’s often seek to designate their contribution to a specific target population, usually a Jewish population.
-This request places social workers, who are entitled to decide how these donations will be distributed, in serious ethical dilemmas.
+Participants were clearly aware that Jewish private foundations and NGOs often designate their contributions to a specific target population, usually a Jewish population.
+This request raises a serious ethical dilemma for social workers, who have the authority to decide how these donations will be distributed.
 On one hand, if they accept these significant donations for the Jewish population, they may harm the principle of equality and discriminate against the Arab population.
-On the other, if they refuse to accept these donations, the Jewish population in greater need will be left in short food supply for the holidays whereas Jewish clients in non-mixed cities are eligible for these donations.
+On the other, if they refuse to accept these donations, the Jewish population in greater need in mixed cities may be have an inadequate food supply for the holidays, whereas Jewish clients in non-mixed cities are eligible for these donations.
 The following quote of a Jewish manager from Haifa illustrates this dilemma:

-"If someone tells me that an NGO’s policy makes Arab clients ineligible for food, then I ask the direction of the Volunteer Division to check it out, but to say 'we will take food packages only if NGOs that distribute food donations for Jews will also provide food packages for Arab families'.
-It's a problematic decision [...] since it also harms the other population, and it's also conflictual from a municipal-political perspective."
+"If someone tells me that an NGO’s policy makes Arab clients ineligible for food, then I ask the direction of the Volunteer Division to check it out, but to say 'we will take food packages only if NGOs that distribute food donations for Jews will also provide food packages for Arab families.'
+It's a problematic decision [... since it also harms the other population, and it's also conflictual from a municipal-political perspective."

-In this case a manager, based on her official position, played the role of policy and politics mediator on the street-level.
-Notably, neoliberal policies in Israel have institutionalised NGO food donations and local fundraising as part of public social workers' role descriptions.
+In this case a manager, based on her official position, played the role of policy and politics mediator on the street level.
+Notably, neoliberal policies in Israel have institutionalised fundraising for and distribution of NGO food donations and local fundraising as part of public social workers' role descriptions.
 Participants from East Jerusalem commonly engage in fundraising as the following quote demonstrates:

-"My staff and I […] are among the most active workers in fundraising projects in the city.
-We actively recruit donors, volunteers, and develop […] leadership in the community to raise funds to help our families.
+"My staff and I … are among the most active workers in fundraising projects in the city.
+We actively recruit donors, volunteers, and develop … leadership in the community to raise funds to help our families.
 Still, it only helps cover basic needs."

-Enlarging the Arab participation in services and staff
+Enlarging Arab representation among clients and staff

-In the absence of clear policies and procedures regulating the ethno-national composition of the programs, managers play a main role in increasing Arab clients’ accessibility to services.
-Additionally, they use their professional discretion to hire more Arab social workers in a predominantly homogenous Jewish staff.
-In the following quote, a Jewish manager of one of the social services in Haifa, described her decision to adopt a personal policy of affirmative action and to employ more Arab social workers:
+In the absence of clear policies and procedures regulating the ethno-national composition of the programs, managers play a critical role in increasing Arab clients’ accessibility to services.
+Additionally, they use their professional discretion to hire more Arab social workers in what was likely a predominantly Jewish staff.
+In the following quote, a Jewish manager of one of the social services in Haifa described her decision to adopt a personal policy of affirmative action and to hire more Arab social workers:

-"We have no official standards (guidelines in term of staff ethnic composition), […] When I interview new workers and there is an Arab worker I employ affirmative action and try to hire more Arab social workers”.
+"We have no official standards (guidelines in term of staff ethnic composition).… When I interview new workers and there is an Arab worker, I employ affirmative action and try to hire more Arab social workers.”

-Furthermore, some of the participants noted that in their work they must make decisions regarding joint programs for Jews and Arabs or separate programs for both populations.
-This is illustrated in the quote of an Arab participant from Acre:
+Furthermore, some of the participants noted that in their work they must decide whether to have joint programs for Jews and Arabs or separate programs for both populations.
+This is illustrated by an Arab participant from Acre:

 "We organised a community conference and invited a mixed group of Jewish and Arab residents.
 It was the first time something like that had been done.
-We also mixed more Jewish middle class, mainstream population with more low-income Arab clients and let them raise their voices.
-When the conference ended, one program coordinator said to me, 'I had fun holding this conference in both Arabic and Hebrew'”
+We also mixed more Jewish middle-class, mainstream population with more low-income Arab clients and let them raise their voices.
+When the conference ended, one program coordinator said to me, 'I had fun holding this conference in both Arabic and Hebrew.'”

 Similarly, one Jewish participant said that she decided to allocate an equal number of places for Arab and Jewish participants in a leadership training program.
-Her decision was totally based on her personal beliefs, as can be seen from the following quote:
+Her decision was based solely on her personal beliefs and values, as can be seen from the following: